|h. The Arrow Wall - CCK

 Feast of Fools begins near the same corner and roof system of Nurse's Aid and Hans' Puss.

 P1: Begin just right of the start of Hans' Puss (the rightmost, steepest corner).
 Climb this ever-steepening corner system until you reach the first of several roofs.
 Pull this roof and step left to a rest.
-Pull the second roof into an overhung corner protected by a pair of fixed pins.
+Pull the second roof into an overhung corner protected by a pair of fixed pins (one may be gone as of 2014).
 Creative stemming and reaches will get you to easier terrain (joining with Hans' Puss here) which is followed around the corner of the buttress to the right and belay at two bolts.
 A great pitch.
 5.10b, 75'.

 P2: The crux section (a few moves of 9++) is cool.
 Head up off the belay to the small roof band above.
 Breach the roof with fingerlocks into a narrow, left-facing corner.
 Belay at an oak tree on the GT ledge.
 5.10a, 70'.

 |By Ryan Nelling|

 3/16/14 - The higher of the 2 pins came out after a short leader fall.
 I believe this pin must have been placed recently, as I was on this route in June '13 and did not recognize the pin from then.

 Um, gulp!
 I was PSYCHED about that new pin last fall when I led the route.
 Never tested it, though...
 I trust you are ok?
 I'm sure someone will pound in another to replace it.
 Chalk it up to the many freeze-thaw cycles we've seen recently.

 |By Ivan Rezucha|

 Feb 23, 2006